ferdsng/ferdsng/README.md

 -->

 ## About me
 I'm Fernando Torres.
 A Designer / Frontend Developer from 🇲🇽 Mexico.
-Working as a UX/UI designer ✏️ at vmly&r and [Kuiloa](https://www.kuiloa.mx)
+Working as a UX/UI designer ✏️ at vmly&r and [Kuiloa](https://www.kuiloa.mx).

+- 👯 I’m looking to collaborate on UI design
+- 💬 Ask me about HTML, CSS, JS

 ### Things I am passionate about
 - 🖥 Design
 - 👾 Code

 ### Get in touch
-- 👨‍💻 Your future employee on LinkedIn
+- 👨‍💻 Your future employee on [LinkedIn](https://www.linkedin.com/in/ferdsng/)